Once a cheater, always a cheater? Well, not always, but the risk does rise, according to some recent research.

 Trust and commitment

 Cohabitating couples are at greater risk for infidelity.
 This research was based on a non-married cohort, and married couples act differently than non-married ones.
-Among this research, 44% of the participants were involved with others or had been.
+Among the participants in this research, 44% were involved with others or had been.
 This figure is significantly lower for studies limited to married couples.

 Will history repeat itself?